 Bio:

 Her other research focuses on the nexus of gender and radicalization, with a special interest in far-right extremism.
-Her research project: "When Women Are Right: Radicalization Pathways of Women Towards Far-Right Extremist Networks in the United States" addressed the pathways of far-right extremist radicalization.
+Her research "When Women Are Right: Radicalization Pathways of Women Towards Far-Right Extremist Networks in the United States" addressed the pathways of far-right extremist radicalization.
 Here, she found that these women are motivated by, and radicalized through, perceived threats to their status.
 Such threats need not be real and can be derived from real political and cultural events, or conspiracy theories.

 Jessica also has an interest in queer studies, and she is currently working on a research project titled "Comparative Homonationalism and the Far-Right: How Dutch and American Neofascist Ideologies Imagine Queer Citizenships" (with Jana Foxe).
 This project examines the variation in the degrees of inclusion that far-right political parties have for queer and trans citizens in their home countries, and the varying strategies of co-optation of support and votes from the LGB Community.